 Building Tomorrow’s Workforce

 Programs that help students prepare for life beyond high school and the high-demand jobs in Texas are critical to the future of the Texas workforce.
-TWC works closely with the TEA, THECB, local workforce development boards and public school districts to provide labor market information, career counseling resources and career exploration opportunities for students and their parents.
+TWC works closely with the TEA, THECB, local workforce development boards and public-school districts to provide labor market information, career counseling resources and career exploration opportunities for students and their parents.
 TWC also supports initiatives that encourage students to participate in science, technology, engineering and math (STEM) programs in order to promote pursuit of careers in these in-demand fields.
 Here are some of the programs TWC supported in FY 2018.

 Career Planning Services for Students